jeremybarbet/react-native-modalize/docs/FAQ.md

 **I'm using a bottom tabs navigation and Modalize is shown behind it?**

-In this context you have two solutions:

-- **Recommended**: Install the package [`react-native-portalize`](https://github.com/jeremybarbet/react-native-portalize) to be able to render Modalize on top of everything (it also works for anything else you want)
+- Install the package [`react-native-portalize`](https://github.com/jeremybarbet/react-native-portalize) to be able to render Modalize on top of everything (it also works for anything else you want)
-- Either you use `withReactModal` props (see below for more details)

----

-**Can I use `withReactModal` props?**

-For a long time, using Modalize along with `react-native`'s `Modal` component wasn't working on Android because of an issue.
-In a recent release of [`react-native-gesture-handler`](https://github.com/software-mansion/react-native-gesture-handler/pull/937) it has now been fixed.
-You will need at least `react-native-gesture-handler >= 1.6.0` in order to work.

 ---